This is an advanced topic that assumes that the reader has a solid knowledge of LookML.

 But once you get a feel for adding refinements and including them in your models, you can do very cool things with your projects, as described in the following examples.

-faa_basic.lkml.
-We can create an
+faa_basic.lkml, you can create an

 Another interesting use case for refinements is to add layers to your project.
 You can create multiple refinement files and then include them strategically to add layers.

-faa_raw.lkml file that contains all the views and Explores generated from tables in your database.
+faa_raw.lkml file that contains all the views and Explores that were generated from tables in your database.
 This file has a view for every table in the database, each with a dimensions for each database column.

 In addition to the raw file, you can create an